dcollinsn/fab-docs/trp.md

 All players must have drafted a card, placing it face down into their draft pile, within the time limit.
 If a player is consistently taking more than the time limit to draft a card, they may be subject to penalties.

 Players may not open or pick up a pack passed to them, until the Judge overseeing the draft pod announces players may do so.
-It’s from the Judges announcement, that the timer starts for the next draft pick.
-The Judge may announce to pick up the next pack before the time limit has expired, if all players have completed their draft pick from the current pack.
+It’s from the Judge's announcement, that the timer starts for the next draft pick.
+The Judge may announce to pick up the next pack before the time limit has expired if all players have completed their draft pick from the current pack.

 | Number of cards remaining in pack | Recommended time to draft |
 | --- | --- |